 The Bicycle Advisory Committee is a standing committee of the Transportation Advisory Board (TAB).

-There are two (2) outstanding vacancies on the Bicycle Advisory Committee.
+There are currently no outstanding vacancies on the Bicycle Advisory Committee.

 If you are interested in serving on this committee, please fill out and submit an application online.
 Only applications submitted up to one year prior to a vacancy date will be considered.
 The Mayor’s office will only contact applicants when considering them for specific appointments.